dezzy30000/dukaan/README.md

     - Enter `dukaan_web` in the `Username` input field.
     - Enter `;Ncd660(83m3V8F` in the `Password` input field, optionally check save password and then click Save.

-5. We use PostgREST, a standalone webserver, to turn our PostgreSQL database directly into a RESTful API so we can query it.
+5. PostgREST, a standalone webserver, is used to turn our PostgreSQL database directly into a RESTful API to be queried.
 Swagger UI is used to visualise the api.
 Navigate to `http://localhost:8080/` to see it.

 Technologies